Is a stipend considered earned income?

 If you're paid a stipend as an employee, your employer will issue a Form W-2 at year-end.
 Your stipend income will be included in the wages reported on this form, and any taxes withheld will be credited against your tax liability.

-Stipends vs. earned income: Key differences
+Stipends vs. earned income: key differences

 Earned income characteristics